 This was my very first attempt at imaging the M37 cluster and was done from a Bortle 4 zone.

 The photo below was captured in just 45 minutes, doing 3-minute exposures with our DSLR camera at ISO 800.
 What we wrote about it back then was that while it wasn't the most grandiose object in the sky, it was still a beautiful cluster of stars to capture.

 Had we used a modified DSLR camera at that time or spent more time on it, we would have likely been able to reveal the faint nebula within the cluster.
 It also would have made us the first amateur astrophotographers to capture it...
 Oh well 😢.

 15 lights - 15 Darks - 15 Bias

 To find it, first locate the sixth brightest star in the night sky: Capella.
-The cluster is on the opposite side of that star towards Gemini, just to the exterior of Auriga’s pentagon asterism.
+The open cluster is on the opposite side of that star towards Gemini, just to the exterior of Auriga’s pentagon asterism.
 Unlike M37, both M36 and M38 are inside the pentagon shape.

 Messier 37 can not be resolved with the naked eye, but its brightest stars can easily be seen through binoculars assuming you are observing from a dark site.
 A small telescope might reveal about 20 bright stars, while bigger instruments will reveal hundreds of stars, including the fainter members.

 Given the designation "IPHASX J055226.2+323724", this small planetary nebula is mostly made up of Hydrogen Alpha (Ha), with some Oxygen III (OIII) as well.
 It is believed to be the oldest planetary nebula ever found in the universe, with an age of 70,000 to 80,000 years old.